-Currently five individual applications have been lodged before the European Court of Human Rights pertaining to CIA rendition and secret detention operations in Council of Europe member states (against “the former Yugoslav Republic of Macedonia”, Poland, Italy, Lithuania and Romania), many drawing on Senator Dick Marty's investigations.
+The European Court of Human Rights has so far delivered three judgments concerning CIA rendition and secret detention operations in Council of Europe member states (one against “the former Yugoslav Republic of Macedonia” and two against Poland), and individual applications are currently pending against other states (Italy, Lithuania and Romania), many drawing on Senator Dick Marty's investigations.
+The Court has published a thematic fact-sheet on cases involving secret detentions.

 11 September 2012: PACE President Jean-Claude Mignon welcomes the latest resolution of the European Parliament, adopted on the anniversary of the 9/11 attacks, which calls on Lithuania, Poland and Romania to open or resume independent investigations into allegations that they colluded with the CIA to hold and interrogate terrorism suspects in secret prisons.
 National investigations so far have been “painfully inadequate”, he points out, but the process of accountability continues.